tago-io/decoders/decoders/connector/mclimate/16aspm/description.md

 The МClimate 16A Switch & Power Meter LoRaWAN (16ASPM) is a miniature device that features a wet 16A relay and an electricity meter inside.
-The device has 4 terminals L, N, N, Lout, connecting and disconnecting Lout from Lin.
-The device operates in LoRaWAN Class C, features FUOTA (Firmware Upgrades Over The Air) and has overheating protection